ICC Americas Championship: Division Two

 The Division Two tournament was held from 3–5 April and was won narrowly by the hosts, Suriname.
 Three of the four teams finished on 8 points but Suriname were promoted due to having the highest net run rate.
 Although newly promoted Turks and Caicos Islands finished in last place they remained in the division for the 2010 competition.

 Division One

-The Division One tournament was held in Florida from 25–30 November and saw the hosts, USA winning fairly comfortably.
+The Division One tournament was held in Florida from 25 to 30 November and saw the hosts, USA winning fairly comfortably.
 As a result, they now equaled Canada in winning the ICC Americas Championship twice.
 Suriname lost all their games and so were relegated back to Division Two for the 2010 competition.

 Peru debuted in Division Three.
 Suriname gained a place in Division One, but was relegated later to Division Two, and Turks and Caicos Islands gained a place in Division Two, but was relegated later to Division Three.